 The concept of having the truth, nothing but the truth and the whole truth element to the show may sound like quite an attractive televison proposition: Jeremy Kyle has disappeared so maybe the concept could be a prime-time replacement?
 Actually lets erase that idea from our minds – instead enjoy the nostalgic look-back to when Eamonn reavealed the truth but just the good truth – the truth that caused minimum amout of embarrassment and the certainty of no punch-ups in the studio – it was revealing but all was lovely, nice and rather innocent.

-Don’t forget to subscribe to retrohen blogs using the form below – no annoying ads, pop-ups or bombarding with junk, just original, nostalgic blogs
+Don’t forget to subscribe to retrohen blogs using the form – no annoying ads, pop-ups or bombarding with junk, just original, nostalgic blogs